The Exercise Book: Creative Writing Exercises from Victoria University's Institute of Modern letters

 Published December 2011

 The contributors are all published and successful writers.
-They include staff from Victoria's famed creative writing program - Ken Duncum, Bill Manhire, Chris Price, Damien Wilkins - and many others associated with the program as teachers and graduates.
+They include staff from Victoria University of Wellington's famed creative writing programme – Ken Duncum, Bill Manhire, Chris Price, Damien Wilkins – and many others associated with the programme as teachers and graduates.

 In between are exercises from a host of New Zealand and international writers that explore the nuts and bolts of craft – in poetry, fiction and scriptwriting – along with others that tap the sources of inspiration or show the value of revision and editing.

 'Stimulating?
 Hell yes.
 Handy?
 Ditto.
 I'll be using a lot of the ideas, and I promise not to pass them off as my own.' —David Hill, NZ Listener